 At March 31, 2003, we owned 139 properties (the "Total Property Portfolio").
 As a result of changes within our Total Property Portfolio, the financial data presented below shows significant changes in revenue and expenses from period-to-period.
 We do not believe that our period-to-period financial data are comparable.
-Therefore, the comparison of operating results for the three months ended March 31, 2003 and 2002 show separately changes attributable to the properties that were owned by the Company throughout each period compared (the "Same Property Portfolio") and the changes attributable to the Total Property Portfolio.
+Therefore, the comparison of operating results for the three months ended March 31, 2003 and 2002 show separately changes attributable to the properties that were owned by us throughout each period compared (the "Same Property Portfolio") and the changes attributable to the Total Property Portfolio.

-Commencing during the third quarter of 2002, the Company began reporting on a consolidated basis the gross operating revenues and expenses associated with its ownership of the hotels through its taxable REIT subsidiary, whereas in the past, the Company only reported net lease payments and real estate taxes.
-The reporting of the hotel operations for the three month periods ended March 31, 2003 is not directly comparable to the same period in 2002 and therefore the hotel operating expenses have been netted against hotel revenues for the three month period ended March 31, 2003 (otherwise entitled "Hotel operating revenues less operating expenses") to provide a basis of comparison to prior periods.
+Commencing during the third quarter of 2002, we began reporting on a consolidated basis the gross operating revenues and expenses associated with our ownership of the hotels through our taxable REIT subsidiary, whereas in the past, we only reported net lease payments and real estate taxes.
+The reporting of the hotel operations for the three month period ended March 31, 2003 is not directly comparable to the same period in 2002 and therefore the hotel operating expenses have been netted against hotel revenues for the three month period ended March 31, 2003 (otherwise entitled "Hotel operating revenues less operating expenses") to provide a basis of comparison to the prior period.